 More on Macarons and Other Delicacies at Ladurée:

-The macaron is the famed tearoom's signature product, invented by a cousin of Laduree's founder and considered by many to be the definitive recipe for the airy yet crunchy cake, made primarily with almonds, sugar, and eggs.
+The macaron is the celebrated tearoom's signature product, invented by a cousin of Laduree's founder and considered by many to be the definitive recipe for the airy yet crunchy cake, made primarily with almonds, sugar, and eggs.
 Composed of two crispy shells pressed together and filled with a small amount of flavored ganache, macarons-- never to be confused with the coconut-flavored American cookie spelled with two "o"s-- can easily become addictive.
 Popular flavors include salted butter caramel, chocolate, coffee, vanilla, raspberry and pistachio, but Ladurée keeps it interesting by inventing a new flavor every season.

-Read related: Best Macarons in Paris
+Read related: These Are The Very Best Macarons in Paris

 Enjoy chic afternoon tea?
 The Madeleine tearoom makes our list of the best places for tea in Paris.